-This End User Subscription Agreement (the “Agreement”) governs the purchase, access, and use of Products by the Customer listed on an Order with Zscaler (hereinafter “Customer” or “You” or “Your”).
+This End User Subscription Agreement (the “Agreement”) governs the purchase, access, and use of Products by the Customer listed on an Order (hereinafter “Customer” or “You” or “Your”).

-In order to use or receive the benefits of any Product, You must purchase the applicable Product through an Order with Zscaler.
-If Zscaler introduces new Products in the future, such Products will be governed by this Agreement, depending on their Product category (i.e. SaaS, Software, Hardware, etc.)
+In order to use or receive the benefits of any Product, You must purchase the applicable Product through an Order.
+If Zscaler introduces new Products in the future, such Products will be governed by this Agreement, depending on their Product category (i.e. SaaS, Software, Hardware, etc.).

 IF YOU HAVE ARRIVED AT THIS PAGE DURING THE PROCESS OF INSTALLING, DOWNLOADING, ACCESSING, OR DEPLOYING A PRODUCT, YOU ACKNOWLEDGE AND AGREE THAT BY PROCEEDING WITH THE INSTALLATION, DOWNLOAD, ACCESS, DEPLOYMENT, OR USE OF THE PRODUCT, YOU AGREE TO BE BOUND BY THE TERMS AND CONDITIONS IN THIS AGREEMENT.
 IF YOU DO NOT UNCONDITIONALLY AGREE TO THE FOREGOING, DISCONTINUE THE INSTALLATION, DOWNLOAD, ACCESS, DEPLOYMENT, OR USE.
 IF YOU PROCEED WITH INSTALLATION, DOWNLOAD, ACCESS, DEPLOYMENT, OR USE, YOU ARE REPRESENTING AND WARRANTING THAT YOU ARE AUTHORIZED TO BIND THE CUSTOMER.